 In today's post, our Winnipeg dentists discuss family dentistry and how different aspects of our dental services help kids, teens, adults and seniors keep their smiles healthy.

-Regular dental care is essential for children, to help them set a solid foundation for lifelong oral health.
-We provide a comprehensive range of dental services for children at Southwood Dental Centre.
+Regular dental care is critical for children as it helps them build proper oral hygiene habits to carry on throughout their life.
+We offer a full range of dental services for children at Southwood Dental Centre.

 For children at a higher risk than average of tooth decay, or for those that have special circumstances or needs, restorative dental services or customized treatment plans may be recommended.